Our website is here to provide you with accurate and relevant information about your property assessment and property taxes.

 Warren is a graduate of Marmion Military Academy and attended both College of DuPage and Benedictine University.
 Dixon is a former Director and Head Coach of the Naperville Youth Football League, and coached both Wheatland Little League and Naperville Little League Baseball.
 He served four years as the Director of Aurora Catholic Special Religious Education Program at St. Mary’s Catholic Church and is a current parishioner at St. Thomas the Apostle in Naperville, IL.
 He is also on the Board of Directors for Naperville Responds for our Veterans.

 He and his wife, Nicole, have been residents of the Naperville/Aurora area all their lives.
 They have three boys, Justin, Logan and Luke.

 Warren began his position as the Assessor at the Naperville Township Assessor Office in 2014.

 The Township Assessor keeps Property Record Cards which contain all the pertinent information about each parcel.
-The information includes; a brief legal description, land size, dimensions of all buildings, building type, and quality of materials used in construction of the structure.
-Most of this information is gathered when the property is first built, and then updated after that by periodic field inspections.
+The information includes the following: a brief legal description, land size, dimensions of all buildings, building type, and quality of materials used in construction of the structure.
+Most of this information is gathered when the property improvement is first built, and then updated afterward through periodic field inspections.
 Property Record Cards are available for inspection during regular working hours at the Township Office.
-Some of this information is available online through this website.
+Some of this information is also available online through this website.